9brada6/tabs-with-posts/development.md

 - Add text decoration and hover text decoration.
 - See what other CSS settings we can add to components.

-- Try to make disabled comment icon as large as the comment icon, and disabled line bigger than the actual svg?
+- Try to make disabled comment icon as large as the comment icon, and disabled line bigger than the actual svg(overflow)?
-- Verify each icon alignment, in the simple style.
-Take the reference the user and the calendar icon.

 When making tabs: